 The USB monitor with multi-touch interface is an excellent tool for developers that performs most admirably, but average users will likely shun the steep price given the limited number of multi-touch applications available.

 Multiple monitors are nothing new, nor are touchscreens, or even displays powered and driven by a single USB cable.
 But when these three properties are combined and then capacitive multi-touch is thrown into the mix, well yes, that’s new.
-Niche news-worthy new, even.
-So I snapped up the very first one I could get our hands on, a lightweight 10.1" unit from Mimo called the Magic Touch.
-Press on for my review to find out what niche applications this USB touchscreen monitor is good and whether or not it’s worth the price.
+Niche news-worthy news, even.
+So I snapped up the very first one I could get our hands-on, a lightweight 10.1″ unit from Mimo called the Magic Touch.
+Press on for my review to find out what niche applications this USB touchscreen monitor is good for and whether or not it’s worth the price.

-When it comes to USB-driven monitors, there's typically two varieties of the sort.
+When it comes to USB-driven monitors, there are typically two varieties of the sort.
 Some are designed for travel and feature a tablet-like cover that doubles as a stand, while others are more comfortable being placed on a desk and just left there.
-Despite the highly-portable 10" form factor, the Mimo USB touch monitor falls into the latter category, lacking a carrying case of any sort apart from the original box and plastic wrap.
+Despite the highly-portable 10″ form factor, the Mimo USB touch monitor falls into the latter category, lacking a carrying case of any sort apart from the original box and plastic wrap.

 For a permanent fixture, however, the Mimo Magic Touch does rather nicely.
 The included USB docking stand is perfectly weighted and allows the landscape-oriented display to tilt roughly 10 degrees forward and 45 degrees backward.
 As an alternative to the stand, the back of the monitor features standard VESA 75 mounting holes for specialized mounts and portrait orientation.